hsomesun/Portus-On-OracleLinux7/README.md

 ## Base Configuration/Replacements

 1. Replace `your.registry.fqdn` with the actual fully qualified domain name of your host.
-This sample
 2. Place your SSL certificate chain _including intermediate CA certificates and private key_ at `/var/lib/registry/certs/server.crt`
 3. Place your SSL private key at `/var/lib/registry/certs/server.key`